 Well I have been in the studio for about a year, so about a year really!
 It’s the first time I’ve been in a studio setting so with all the stuff I’ve created I’m 100% behind it.
 I know it’s the beginning of it all, to really find my sound and how I want to do it because it’s all just a learning curve but it’s amazing I did it, so it’s great.

 Have you kept some songs off of the EP?

 Yeah, I’ll release them a bit later.
-I really wanted to put this really stripped version, and it’s called What Was I Fighting For, it’s just me and the electric guitar and it’s super raw and it’s just super, just sung from the heart which I hope to sort of rework, but I’ll definitely put that out after.
+I really wanted to put out this really stripped version, it’s called What Was I Fighting For, it’s just me and the electric guitar and it’s super raw, just sung from the heart which I hope to sort of rework, but I’ll definitely put that out after.
 Just to show this is the sort of vibe I’m working with, because at the end of the day I always start just me at the piano or just me at the guitar.